Proxima Centauri b

-Announced on 24 August 2016 by the European Southern Observatory (ESO), Proxima Centauri b was confirmed via several years of using the method of studying the radial velocity of its parent star.
-Furthermore, the discovery of Proxima Centauri b, a planet at habitable distances from the closest star to the Solar System, was a major discovery in planetology and has drawn interest to the Alpha Centauri star system that Proxima itself is a member of.
+Announced on 24 August 2016 by the European Southern Observatory (ESO), Proxima Centauri b was confirmed via several years of Doppler spectroscopy measurements of its parent star.
+The detection of Proxima Centauri b was a major discovery in planetology, and has drawn interest to the Alpha Centauri star system as a whole.
+As of 2023, Proxima Centauri b is believed to be the best-known exoplanet to the general public.
+The exoplanet's proximity to Earth offers an opportunity for robotic space exploration.

 Discovery

 Proxima Centauri had become a target for exoplanet searches already before the discovery of Proxima Centauri b, but initial studies in 2008 and 2009 ruled out the existence of larger-than-Earth exoplanets in the habitable zone.
 Planets are very common around dwarf stars, with on average 1–2 planets per star, and about 20–40% of all red dwarfs have one in the habitable zone.
 Additionally, red dwarfs are by far the most common type of stars.

-Before 2016, observations with instruments at the European Southern Observatory in Chile had identified anomalies in Proxima Centauri which could not be satisfactorily explained by flares or chromospheric activity of the star.
-This suggested that Proxima Centauri may be orbited by a planet.
-In January 2016, a team of astronomers launched the Pale Red Dot project to confirm this hypothetical planet's existence.
+Based on observations with instruments at the European Southern Observatory in Chile prior to 2016, motion anomalies were identified in Proxima Centauri that could not be satisfactorily explained by flares or chromospheric activity of the star.
+This suggested that Proxima Centauri may be orbited by an exoplanet.
+In January 2016, a team of astronomers launched the Pale Red Dot project to confirm this hypothetical exoplanet's existence.
 On 24 August 2016, the team led by Anglada-Escudé proposed that a terrestrial exoplanet in the habitable zone of Proxima Centauri could explain these anomalies and announced Proxima Centauri b's discovery.

-In 2022, another planet named Proxima Centauri d, which orbits even closer to the star, was confirmed.
-Another planet candidate named Proxima Centauri c was reported in 2020, but its existence has since been disputed, while the claimed existence of a dust belt around Proxima Centauri remains unconfirmed.
+In 2022, the exoplanet Proxima Centauri d, which orbits even closer to the star, was confirmed.
+An exoplanet candidate named Proxima Centauri c was reported in 2020, but its existence has since been disputed due to potential artifacts in the data.
+The claimed existence of a dust belt around Proxima Centauri remains unconfirmed.